 Peace Followed By Disaster

 As we have already discovered, the peace will be established by the antichrist and the alliance of ten future nations.
 The peace will end after 3.5 years when the Anti-Christ eliminates three of the ten world leaders of these nations (Daniel 7:7-8; 7:24).
-Then the Anti-Christ along with the world will make war against the Jews and the followers of Jesus Christ during the last 3.5 years of the Tribulation (Dan.
-7:21; Revelation 13:1-10).
+Then the Anti-Christ along with the world will make war against the Jews and the followers of Jesus Christ during the last 3.5 years of the Tribulation (Daniel 7:21; Revelation 13:1-10).

-The book of Revelation describes the events of the Tribulation (Rev. 4-19).
+The book of Revelation describes the events of the Tribulation (Revelation 4-19).
 The seven seals that Jesus breaks in Revelation 6 provide an overview of God’s judgment on a God rejecting world that is willing to follow and worship the antichrist.
 The last 3.5 years will be a period of terrifying war, famine, death, and will end with the great battle of Armageddon.
 We are told that God will warn and encourage people to believe in Jesus Christ but most people will ignore Him.
-He will send 144,000 Jewish witnesses who follow Jesus (Revelation 7:4-8; 14:1-5), two supernatural witnesses who speak out for God and perform miracles (Revelation 11:1-14), and seven angels who preach from the sky above (Rev. 15).
+He will send 144,000 Jewish witnesses who follow Jesus (Revelation 7:4-8; 14:1-5), two supernatural witnesses who speak out for God and perform miracles (Revelation 11:1-14), and seven angels who preach from the sky above (Revelation 15).

 In the end, they will seek war with God.
 The Anti-Christ will convince the world leaders that they can defeat God at a battle called Armageddon (Revelation 19).